-CBT Therapy in the LGBTIQ+ community
+CBT Therapy and the LGBTQI+ community

 - Low self-esteem

 - Suicidal feelings